 E whā ngā pukapuka o te huinga nei.
 E hāngai ana ngā kōrero ki ngā momo koiora noho wahapū i Aotearoa nei; arā, te Pātiki, te Tāmure, te Whai me te M?nawa.
 He kōrero whakapapa me ētahi kōrero tuku iho kei roto.
 E tautoko ana i ngā kōrero ko ngā whakaahua, ngā pikitia, me ngā mahere.
 Ka whakawhānui ake te huinga nei i ngā pukapuka tāiao i roto i ngā kura rumaki reo Māori.
 E tautoko ana tēnei huinga pukapuka i ngā Wāhanga Ako Pūtaiao me te Reo Māori.
 He kupu taka hoki kei te pukapuka nei.

 Each book features full-colour images with some illustrated diagrams to support key messages.
-The main topics covered in each book will include oral traditions related to the origin of each fresh water species and its relationship with other organisms and kāwai tīpuna.
-As well as detailing the physical features, qualities and growth cycles, habitat and geographical spread throughout Aotearoa, and changes in recent times that have affected the species.
+The main topics covered in each book include oral traditions related to the origin of each freshwater species and its relationship with other organisms and kāwai tīpuna.
+The books also detail the physical features, qualities and growth cycles, habitat and geographical spread throughout Aotearoa and changes in recent times that have affected the species.

 Wahapū – Pūao